Information Security

 2. Policy Statement

-It is the policy of the University to manage and protect the privacy and Personally Identifiable Information of all students, employees and other members of the University community consistent with federal and state privacy laws.
-Personally Identifiable Information is protected by federal laws including but not limited to the Gramm- Leach-Bliley Act (“GLBA”) for the safeguarding of non-public information, the Family Educational Rights and Privacy Act (“FERPA”) for the protection of information contained in student records, and, to the extent applicable, the Health Insurance Portability and Accountability Act (“HIPAA”) for the management of protected health information.
+It is the policy of the University to manage and protect the confidentiality, integrity, and availability of University Data and information systems, including Personally Identifiable Information, relating to students, employees and other members of the University community, in a manner consistent with federal, state, and applicable international privacy laws.
+The University will implement safeguards to protect the confidentiality, integrity, and availability of information in a manner that supports its academic mission and institutional reputation.
+Personally Identifiable Information is protected by federal laws including but not limited to the Gramm-Leach-Bliley Act (“GLBA”) for the safeguarding of non-public information, the Family Educational Rights and Privacy Act (“FERPA”) for the protection of information contained in student records, and, to the extent applicable, the Health Insurance Portability and Accountability Act (“HIPAA”) for the management of protected health information.

 3. Purpose

-The purpose of this policy is to promote effective administrative, technical, and physical safeguards for the protection of Personally Identifiable Information and University Data maintained by the University on the University’s Resources.
-Resources are valuable University assets and the University must manage Resources properly to ensure their integrity, confidentiality, and availability for lawful University educational, research, service and administrative activities.
+The purpose of this policy is to promote effective administrative, technical, and physical safeguards for the protection of University Data, including Personally Identifiable Information, maintained by the University on the University’s Resources.
+University Resources are valuable institutional assets and must be managed appropriately to ensure their confidentiality, integrity, and availability in support of the University’s lawful educational, research, service and administrative activities.
+The safeguards described in this policy are intended to support the University’s academic and research mission while appropriately managing institutional risk and protecting the University’s reputation.
+The University manages information security risk through ongoing assessment, mitigation, and governance activities designed to support the confidentiality, integrity, and availability of University Data and information systems.

 4. Applicability